-How to’s, tips, and systems advice from the leader in cloud accounting services.
+Guides, tips, and systems advice from the leader in cloud accounting services.

 “What it really comes down to is you either need to make a choice: you’re gonna be a high hourly-rate person, conceptually, and just charge a lot for your services, and be kind of a lone wolf, or a small firm/small headcount, or you need to really standardize, drive adoption, drive process, driving improvements, become a bigger firm.
 We’ve chosen the process-centric approach in scalability, and investments in software to make ourselves big…”

-Cloud accounting services are remote accounting, tax and bookkeeping services delivered using SaaS cloud accounting software like QuickBooks Online.
-Companies choose cloud accounting services providers like Kruze to lower their costs, improve financial reporting quality and prepare for complex accounting and tax due diligence.
-With cloud accounting services, accounting data is stored in the cloud, leading to better reliability, lower costs and improved quality.
+Cloud accounting services are remote accounting, tax, and bookkeeping services delivered using SaaS cloud accounting software like QuickBooks Online.
+With cloud accounting, accounting data is stored in the cloud, leading to better reliability, lower costs, and improved quality.

-We recommend QuickBooks Online (QBO) for startups and high-growth small businesses.
-As the leading cloud accounting software for small businesses in the US, it interfaces with a wide variety of other automated cloud-based systems like payroll.
-It’s also an industry standard, so you can easily find remote bookkeepers or accountants that can work with this system.
-We are a partner of QBO, and highly recommend their system to most, US-based startups.
-Note that as a partner, we can receive a commission from them if you sign up through our link.
+We recommend QuickBooks Online (QBO) as the best cloud provider for startups and high-growth small businesses.
+As the leading cloud accounting software for small business owners in the US, it interfaces with a wide variety of other automated cloud-based systems like payroll.

 The top reason startup companies fail is running out of cash.
 Hiring a cloud accounting expert can help you track and manage your cash flow, review your expenses, file state and local tax returns, and much more.
 Routine cloud bookkeeping tasks include:

-It’s common for founders to do their own accounting in the initial stages of launching a startup, but it’s never too early to consult an accountant.
-It’s important to get questions answered like that accounting method you should use (you should use accrual) and other details like the records you’ll need to file taxes.
+Early-stage startup accounting is frequently done by founders, but it’s never too early to consult an accountant.
+It’s important to have answers on hand, like the accounting method you should use (accrual accounting is the right choice), and other details like the financial records you’ll need to file taxes.
+We’ve provided some startup tips that can help you handle budgeting, financial model templates, recordkeeping, and more.

-Every startup needs three traditional financial statements as part of their financial models.
+Every startup needs three traditional financial statements as part of its financial models.
 The statements need to be prepared using generally accepted accounting principles (GAAP) and your cloud accounting system can help you get the information you need to handle due diligence.
 If you’re seeking funding or being acquired, investors and buyers will want to see GAAP financials as part of due diligence.
 For more information, you’ll find our downloadable VC checklist here.

 Cloud accounting software can help you adhere to GAAP standards as you develop your: